mdmehedyhassan/react-native-website/docs/native-modules-intro.md

 Imagine that you want to access the iOS/Android native calendar APIs from JavaScript within a React Native application in order to create calendar events.
 React Native does not expose a JavaScript API to communicate with the native calendar libraries.
 However, through native modules, you can write native code that communicates with native calendar APIs.
 Then you can invoke that native code through JavaScript in your React Native application.

 In the following sections you will create such a Calendar native module for both [Android](native-modules-android) and [iOS](native-modules-ios).

+...
+If you know more information then you can add.